Twin Peaks season 3: Reception and legacy

 Lynch screened the two-hour premiere of the season at the 2017 Cannes Film Festival, and received a five-minute standing ovation from the crowd.

+Several critics gave unfavorable reviews.
+Michael Ausiello of TVLine wrote: "To say I was disappointed by the revival's indulgent, incomprehensible, taxing opening act would be a towering understatement.
+I won't even attempt to break down the central storyline because, well, there is no central storyline.
+There are five or six narrative threads that are randomly intercut throughout the two hours featuring mostly new and uninteresting characters played by actors as wooden as the nightstand drawer pull in which Josie was trapped, and scenes that dragged on for what felt like eternity."
+In Time, Daniel D'Addario wrote that the show, in contrast to its first two seasons, "has chosen to tell a story that's odder and bigger—so big, in fact, that it has so far choked off what made Twin Peaks work all along."
+Tim Goodman of The Hollywood Reporter found much of the show's oddities an "affectation", writing, "I'm finding Lynch's many indulgences trying at this point but will keep watching to the end, even though it has rather aggressively been a show I find a chore to watch."
+The Guardian wrote: "at least the original series had the viewer-friendly structure of a whodunnit to glue the peculiarities together.
+The start of the new run is more of a what-is-it?"

-Film journals Sight & Sound and Cahiers du cinéma respectively deemed the season the second-best and the best "film" of the year, with the former placing it behind the psychological horror film Get Out.
-Writing for Vox, Emily St. James referenced the season in discussing the artistic difference, if any, between theatrical film and TV series in the streaming era.
+Film journals Sight & Sound and Cahiers du cinéma respectively deemed the season the second-best and the best "film" of the year, with the former placing it behind Get Out.
+In Vox, Emily St. James referenced the season in discussing the artistic difference, if any, between theatrical film and TV series in the streaming era.
 Metacritic ranked Twin Peaks the second-best TV series of 2017; 20 major publications ranked it the best show of the year.
 In 2019, Twin Peaks was ranked 22nd on The Guardians list of the 100 best TV shows of the 21st century.
 Writer-director Jim Jarmusch called the season "a masterpiece" and the single best piece of American cinema of the preceding ten years.
 Filmmaker John Waters called the season "even artier and more insane" than the original series and said, "I'm just amazed how" Lynch "ever got it past the studio that made it when he showed them the script".